Contact Tracing, Risk, and What You Need to Know

 What is a High-Risk Contact?

-Will I Be Notified if I am a High-Risk Contact?
+Will I be notified if I am a Low-Risk or a High-Risk Contact?

-What Do I Need to Do if I Have Been Told I am a High-Risk Contact?
+What do I need to do if I am a Low-Risk Contact?

-Do I Need to Get Tested if I am a High-Risk Contact?
+What do I need to do if I have been told I am a High-Risk Contact?

 When someone in the community is confirmed as having COVID-19 (positive or confirmed case), the EOHU must move quickly to reduce the spread of the virus.
 The process known as contact tracing allows public health to identify and monitor people who have been in contact with someone known to be infected with COVID-19.
 These people (known as contacts) are at risk of becoming infected and spreading the virus to others.